Anti-Suicidal Motives Questionnaire Test

 3/6

-Anti-Suicidal Motives Severity (AMS)
+Anti-Suicidal Motives Severity (ASMS)

 Measures the overall strength of motivations and resources that discourage suicidal behavior.